NuGet/Insights/docs/tables/PackageOwners.md

 # PackageOwners

-This table contains set of current owners for the package ID.
+This table contains the set of current owners for the package ID.
 This table contains no historical data.

 The owners are represented by their username.
 A package owner can either be an individual user or an organization.